roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 5. On the Add-ons page, find NodeLocal DNSCache and click **Uninstall**.
 In the dialog box that appears, click **OK**.

-    **Note:** After NodeLocal DNSCache is uninstalled, all DNS query requests are sent to CoreDNS.
+    **Note:** After NodeLocal DNSCache is uninstalled, all DNS queries are sent to CoreDNS.
 We recommend that you add replicas for CoreDNS before you uninstall NodeLocal DNSCache.

 **Uninstall NodeLocal DNSCache on the App Catalog page**